Old-G/rsschool-cv/cv.md

 > oldg590@gmail.com
 > telegram: @oldg590

-### Summary about me

-Communicative, responsible.
-I want to learn JavaScript and different frameworks and NodeJS for improve my skills and be able to write cool applications that will be useful to people.
-My English level is Pre-Intermediate.
-When I have free time I study English with youtube and use applications, also additional materials on programming.

 ### Skills

 Familiar with methodology of Scrum and Agile.
 Have Soft Skills, working with team.